-We as an organization have adopted and deployed a common change management approach, including a full set of tools to support its common and consistent application.
+We as an organization have adopted and deployed a common change management methodology, including a full set of tools to support its common and consistent application.
 Whichever approach we have chosen is used on all projects.

 7. We budget appropriately for change management

-On each project, we have dedicated change management resources and a dedicated change management budget that matches the change management needed.
+On each project, we have dedicated change management resources and a dedicated change management budget that matches the change management effort needed.

 8. We include change management at the start of every project

-We include user impact in every project definition, and we evaluate the people side risks of the project.
+We include user impact in every project definition, and we evaluate the people-side risks of the project.
 We are also careful to include change management activities in the project initiation process.

 9. We integrate change management, project management and improvement processes

 We embed change management activities into our project management methodology.
-And we have change management present in our improvement systems, including Continuous Process Improvement, Strategic Planning and Lean Six Sigma.
+And we have change management present in our improvement systems, including continuous process improvement, strategic planning, and Lean Six Sigma.

 10. We create an organizational footprint for change management

 At the individual level, our organizational footprint for change management includes job roles and career paths.
-At the organizational level, our footprint could include a change management office, a community of practice, a center of excellence or change agent networks.
+At the organizational level, our footprint could include a change management office, a community of practice, a center of excellence, or change agent networks.